Exploring the Different Types of Handicap Placards in New York

 Here is the general process for applying for both permanent and temporary disability passes in NY:

-1. Obtain the Application: Download the Application for a Parking Permit or License Plates for People with Severe Disabilities (Form MV-664.1) from the DMV website or pick one up at your local city or town clerk’s office.
+Sign Up: Visit the HandicapMD.com website and fill out the necessary form to schedule a consultation.
+The Application for a Parking Permit or License Plates for People with Severe Disabilities (Form MV-664.1) from the DMV website or pick one up at your local city or town clerk’s office.

-3. Medical Certification: Have your healthcare provider complete the medical certification section of the form.
+Medical Certification: Our healthcare provider will complete the medical certification section of the form.
 This verifies that you meet the medical criteria for a disability tag.

 Applying for NYC Special Parking Identification (SPI) Permit